 I wanted to do a clean eating diet that was sustainable for life, it had to be anti-inflammatory and low carb, also taking into account symptoms I'd been experiencing and illnesses that run in my family.
 It was super fun doing the research and putting together my list of preferable foods!

 I also took up dance lessons.
-These were high intensity street dance type of dance fitness classes.
+These were high intensity street dance type of fitness classes.
 Offered by friends of mine who had just opened a dance school.
 I had never done anything like it before - I have no idea how to dance, but had always wanted to learn.
 It was so much fun!

 I only managed 7 sessions spread over 8 weeks before I was struck down with the viral infection that triggered my current severe state of ME/CFS.
-But in those 7 sessions, my body changed shape quite a bit and I felt amazing (see the pictures above, notice the change in shape from left to right).
+But in those 7 sessions, my body changed shape quite a bit and I felt amazing (see the pictures below, notice the change in shape from left to right).

-No exercise since April 2015
+No Exercise Since April 2015

 After three months of clean eating doing only a couple of exercise sessions a week, I had lost 9kg.
 I went on holiday to Italy for Easter and within 2 days I was struck down with a viral infection that sent me to bed - and that is where I have remained since!
 (You can read more about that over here.)